department-of-veterans-affairs/va.gov-team/products/on-site-search/research/user-research/2021-Aug-research-study/research-plan.md

 - New search link(s) in the "top 4" boxes will results in fewer users getting stuck while trying to complete tasks.

 ## Method
 We will conduct remote moderated research sessions via Zoom.
-Participants will be given some tasks to do with a design prototype.
+Participants will be given tasks to do with a design prototype.

 ## Participants and Recruitment
 Ask Perigean to recruit 15 Veterans in order to get 8 completed sessions using the following criteria: